ramusz1/helios/README.md

 ## Abstract

-In this paper we present our video object tracking algorithm HELIOS (HyperspEctraL hIndsight OStracker) designed for snapshot mosaic hyperspectral cameras, as part of our sub- mission to the Third Hyperspectral Object Tracking Chal- lenge 2023.
-HELIOS is based on a high-performance RGB- based one-stream tracking framework for joint feature learn- ing and relational modeling based on self-attention operators.
+In this paper we present our video object tracking algorithm HELIOS (HyperspEctraL hIndsight OStracker) designed for snapshot mosaic hyperspectral cameras, as part of our submission to the Third Hyperspectral Object Tracking Challenge 2023.
-We further extend this framework to leverage information in the spectral domain through a new band selection algorithm and in the temporal domain through forward-backward con- sistency constraints.
+HELIOS is based on a high-performance RGB-based one-stream tracking framework for joint feature learning and relational modeling based on self-attention operators.
+We further extend this framework to leverage information in the spectral domain through a new band selection algorithm and in the temporal domain through forward-backward consistency constraints.
 We obtained an averaged AUC of 0.634 and DP@20 pixels score of 0.846 on the validation dataset, thereby outperforming several published SOTA hyperspectral object tracking algorithms.

 **Forward backward framework:**
 <p align="center">